 The number of cycles is measured as a "cycle threshold", known as a Ct value.
 These values are used as a proxy for the quantity of the virus, also known as the viral load.
 The higher the viral load, the lower the Ct value.
 These values are helpful for monitoring the strength of the virus and for identifying patterns that could suggest changes in the way the virus is transmitting.
-The Ct values of COVID-19 positive tests are provided in the technical dataset that accompanies this bulletin.
+The Ct values of COVID-19 positive tests are provided in the accompanying technical dataset.

-We try to read all letters of the virus's genetic material for every positive nose and throat swab with sufficient virus to do so (Ct less than 30) - this is called whole genome sequencing.
+We try to read all letters of the virus' genetic material for every positive nose and throat swab with sufficient virus to do so (Ct less than 30) - this is called whole genome sequencing.
 Positive samples are hand-picked at the testing centre and shipped to a sequencing lab, after which they are sequenced and the genetic data processed.
 Sequencing is not successful on all these samples, or only part of the genome is sequenced.
-This is especially so for the higher Ct values, which are common in Office for National Statistics (ONS) data as we often catch people early or late in infection when viral loads tend to be lower (and hence Ct values are higher).
+This is especially so for the higher Ct values, which are common in our data as we often catch people early or late in infection when viral loads tend to be lower (and hence Ct values are higher).
 Where we successfully sequence over half of the genome, we use the sequence data to work out which virus is which type of variant.
-This method can tell us which variant might be responsible for any potential increase in either cases "not compatible with the UK variant" or "compatible with the UK variant".
+This method can tell us which variant might be responsible for any potential increase in either cases "compatible with the Delta variant" or "compatible with the Alpha variant".
 However, because we cannot get a sequence from every positive result, there is more uncertainty in these estimates.